-Prices for the freight shipping options listed above, to the 48 continental U.S. states, are spelled out on each product page, under the “Shipping” tab.
-It’s just below the product price.
-They are all flat rates and don’t change depending on your location.
-So if you’re pretty close to our warehouse (Terre Haute, Indiana), it might make more sense for you to come pick it up.
+Prices for the freight shipping to the 48 continental U.S. states can be found by placing any product in your cart.
+You can click “Add Info” in the Shipping section, put in your zip code, and get a quick estimate.
+Shipping charges are based on the weight of the items you’ve chosen and the distance between you and us.
+If you’re pretty close to our warehouse (Terre Haute, Indiana), it might be more affordable for you to come pick it up.
 It’s up to you.
 If you’re in Hawaii, Alaska, or Canada, give us a call and we can discuss your options and pricing.

 How about flatbed shipping?
 What does it cost?